How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 3 Days

-If I pushed you to start your Taiwan itinerary anywhere but Taipei, it would be purely a cry for attention.
+If I pushed you to start your first trip to Taiwan anywhere but Taipei, it would be purely a cry for attention.
 And while I scurry around clichés as much as possible, this one is unavoidable.

 All sensible Taiwan itineraries start in Taipei with good reason: It’s super convenient.
-(And super awesome.)
+(And, in my opinion, also super awesome.)

 Dalong Street

-Perhaps it’s crazy to love a city that so many travellers ignore or are indifferent to.
-But I’ll put my reputation on the line and give Taipei the thumbs up.
+Perhaps it’s crazy to love a city that so many travelers ignore or are indifferent to.
+But I’ll put my reputation on the line and give Taipei a (big) thumbs up.
 (Yes, I’m that confident you’ll like it.)

 See Also: When is the Best Time to Visit Taipei?